 While attempting to get the most out of the summer, my family and I have embarked on quite a few road trips this year.
 Due to the nature of our business, a couple of these trips included my husband, while others I braved by myself with the three kids.
 Traveling 5-6 hours with a baby and two girls in tow is quite the experience, let me tell you!
 For the most part, it has been smooth sailing and I definitely credit that to the fact that my son can see his sisters in the back seat.
 They are his “entertainment” shall we say ;).

-With 4 road trips down and 2 more to go, the most important tip I can share is – be prepared food-wise.
+With four road trips down and two more to go, the most important tip I can share is–be prepared food-wise.
 Snacks that are suitable for babies and kids are my favourite because they can share easily and there is less fighting.

 Cheerios are a given, regardless of where or how long we are planning on going away for.
 They are a favourite among most babies, toddlers, kids and adults.

 Sliced or Diced Peaches